awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/troubleshooting.md

 ## Why did my association fail?<a name="troubleshooting-status-repo-assoc-failed"></a>

 An association usually fails because of missing permissions\.
 You can find more information about why the association failed from the status reason\.

-You can check the status of a repository in the CodeGuru console\.
-In the navigation pane, choose **Reviewer**, and then choose **Associated repositories**\.
-The **Associated repositories** page lists all of the associated repositories and their statuses\.
+You can check the status of a repository association in the CodeGuru console\.

+1. In the navigation pane, choose **Reviewer**, and then choose **Associated repositories** to navigate to the **Associated repositories** page\.
+This page lists all the associated repositories and their statuses\.

+1. Select the association you want to see status details for\.

+1. Go to the **Action** list and choose **View repository details**\.
+A small window opens with information about the repository and the association status\.

 You can also use the AWS CLI or the AWS SDK\.
 First, call `ListRepositoryAssociations` to find the association ID, then call `DescribeAssociation`\.